HTTP-RPC/Kilo/README.md

     "flag": true
 }
 ```

+Methods may also return `void` or `Void` to indicate that they do not produce a value.
+Unsupported types are returned as `null`.

 ### Exceptions
 If an exception is thrown by a service method, an HTTP 500 response will be returned.
 If the response has not yet been committed, the exception message will be returned as plain text in the response body.
 This allows a service to provide the caller with insight into the cause of the failure.
 For example: